The dangers of phytosanitary spreadings

 The use of pesticides has undesirable effects on health and the environment.
 It can harm all kinds of living beings (plants and animals).

-Several studies have shown that certain extremely toxic products could promote certain cancers, impair fertility or even impair the immune or nervous system.
-Some findings revealed that the contamination was chronic and therefore present all year round, even though the spreading periods start in spring and end in autumn; the same molecules are also found in cities as in rural areas and banned pesticides are always detected in the air.
-The effects on the environment are a major ecological disaster.
-The used pesticides decompose into the soil and then contaminate the natural environment.
-As a result, they represent a major impact factor for animal biodiversity (in the short term, certain organisms are intoxicated).
+Several studies have shown that certain extremely toxic elements could promote certain cancers, impair fertility or even impair the immune or nervous system.
+Some findings revealed that the contamination was chronic and therefore present all year round, even though the spreading periods start in spring and end in autumn; the same molecules are also found in cities as in rural areas and banned pesticides (herbicide or other) are always detected in the air.

 Agricultural spreading, a controlled activity